phusdt/COVID_19_Analysis/README.md

 <h1>🚀 COVID_19_Analysis </h1>
 <body>
-This project built to analyze covid-19 data./ Coronavirus is a family of viruses that are named after their spiky crown.
+This project built to analyze covid-19 data.<br>
+Coronavirus is a family of viruses that are named after their spiky crown.
 The novel coronavirus, also known as SARS-CoV-2, is a contagious respiratory virus that first reported in Wuhan, China.
 On 2/11/2020, the World Health Organization designated the name COVID-19 for the disease caused by the novel coronavirus.
-This assignment aims at exploring COVID-19 through data analysis and projections.\n
+This assignment aims at exploring COVID-19 through data analysis and projections.<br>
 Coronavirus is a family of viruses that can cause illness, which can vary from common cold and cough to sometimes more severe disease.
-Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV) were such severe cases with the world already has faced.\n
+Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV) were such severe cases with the world already has faced.<br>
 SARS-CoV-2 (n-coronavirus) is the new virus of the coronavirus family, which first discovered in 2019, which has not been identified in humans before.\n
 It is a contiguous virus which started from Wuhan in December 2019.
 Which later declared as Pandemic by WHO due to high rate spreads throughout the world.
 Currently (on the date 10 June 2020), this leads to a total of 500K+ Deaths across the globe.\n
 Pandemic is spreading all over the world; it becomes more important to understand about this spread.
 This NoteBook is an effort to analyze the cumulative data of confirmed, deaths, and recovered cases over time.